Your money-making expert. Financial journalist, TV and radio personality.

 Recent news that has boosted the popularity of cryptocurrencies includes Amazon advertising for a digital currencies and blockchain lead developer, as mentioned above, and also increased interest in the sector by major City institutions like JP Morgan and Goldman Sachs.

 He certainly is when it comes to serious investors.
 He has held rather too much sway over crypto prices in the past – particularly Bitcoin and dodgy Dogecoin – but his erratic behaviour over the last year

 You may remember that Elon Musk and his ‘fratboy’ friends were the ones who bigged-up Dogecoin (a joke coin from beginning to end) and then he made it crash by a comment on the U.S. TV programme Saturday Night Live.

 However, that behaviour and his recent comments on Bitcoin have primarily served to make investors – particularly crypto enthusiasts – respect him less.
 As this article in Coindesk shows, the response to his tweets about Bitcoin has been generally to ridicule his position.

 So, although he did effectively push down the price of Bitcoin, Ethereum and many other coins, the effect didn’t last as long as it might have done this time last year.
 Quite a few people (myself included) went in a ‘bought the dip’ so Bitcoin and others have bounced back quicker than might have been expected.

-To me, these dips present a really decent discount on coins that are likely (though not definitely) to go up in value over time, so they are a ‘buy’ situation for me.
-I bought some more Ethereum on Wednesday.
+To me, the dips that come along present a really decent discount on coins that are likely (though not definitely) to go up in value over time, so they are a ‘buy’ situation for me.
+I bought some more Ether when it dipped in May.
 It was the drop I’d been waiting for.
 I bought some more Bitcoin the day after.